pjorg/cloud-init-vmware-guestinfo/README.md

 This project provides a cloud-init datasource for pulling meta, user, and vendor data from VMware vSphere's GuestInfo [interface](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md#vmchange).

+## Fork for EL8
+This repo contains a version of the provider that can easily be packaged for EL8.
+It is a lot behind the master branch since master introduced python dependencies which are not available on EL7/8, so this is based (at least close to) on the commit that the provided EL7 RPM was produced from as that is known to work for all my intents and purposes

+See https://github.com/vmware/cloud-init-vmware-guestinfo for the original/upstream

 ## Installation
 There are multiple methods of installing the data source.